FluxML/fluxml.github.io/_posts/2020-06-29-acclerating-flux-torch.md

 ---
-title: Accelerating Flux.jl with Torch kernels
+title: Accelerating Flux.jl with PyTorch kernels
 author: Dhairya Gandhi, Mike Innes
 layout: blog
 ---

 Julia and Flux provide a flexible [differentiable programming](./2019-03-05-dp-vs-rl.md) system.
 Flux does not trade flexibility and abstraction for performance, and in fact strives to achieve both in the same package.
 For example, Flux is able to target multiple hardware accelerators such as [GPUs](https://fluxml.ai/Flux.jl/stable/gpu/) and [TPUs](https://arxiv.org/pdf/1810.09868.pdf).
 As a result, it is one of the pillars of Julia's [deep learning ecosystem](https://juliahub.com/ui/Packages/CUDAnative/4Zu2W/3.1.0?t=2), with almost 40 packages leveraging it.

 Here, we introduce [Torch.jl](https://github.com/FluxML/Torch.jl), a package that wraps optimised kernels from [PyTorch](https://pytorch.org).
-Even though Julia's [GPU compiler](https://developer.nvidia.com/blog/gpu-computing-julia-programming-language/) is already pretty good for [general use](https://juliahub.com/ui/Packages/CUDAnative/4Zu2W/3.1.0?t=2) and under [heavy development](), we provide Torch.jl to leverage well-debugged high performance kernels that have been built by the PyTorch community, much in the same way we use BLAS and LAPACK for Linear Algebra.
+Even though Julia's [GPU compiler](https://developer.nvidia.com/blog/gpu-computing-julia-programming-language/) is already pretty good for [general use](https://juliahub.com/ui/Packages/CUDAnative/4Zu2W/3.1.0?t=2) and under [heavy development](https://github.com/JuliaGPU/CUDA.jl), we provide Torch.jl to leverage well-debugged high performance kernels that have been built by the PyTorch community, much in the same way we use BLAS and LAPACK for Linear Algebra.

-For popular object detection models - ResNet50, ResNet101 and VGG19 - and compare inference times for Flux using Torch.jl with our native tooling, and find Flux+Torch to be 2-3x faster.
+For popular object detection models - ResNet50, ResNet101 and VGG19 - we compare inference times for Flux using Torch.jl with our native tooling, and find Flux+Torch to be 2-3x faster.
 On larger batch sizes, the difference is much higher, since Julia's GPU stack needs further development in the area of memory management and GC.

 ![resnet50][../assets/2020-06-03-using-Torch-with-Flux-2/resnet50.png =500x400]
 ![resnet101][../assets/2020-06-03-using-Torch-with-Flux-2/resnet101.png =500x400]